anushkaj1/Query-on-SQL-using-Python/README.md

 # Query implementation on SQL database using Python

 An SQL database called 'The Citadel' is created.
 It stores data pertaining to the popular TV show 'The Game of Thrones'.
 `ERModel.jpg` shows the entity relationship model explaining the database schema, `database.sql` contains the SQL dump for creating the database and `insert_data.sql` contains the SQL dump for inserting data into the database.
-A python script `functionality.py` is written which executes queries on our database using pymysql.
+A python script `functionality.py` is written which executes queries for data retreival and updation on our database using pymysql.

 The following queries have been implemented: